 Sparky is a pretty strong card, however the high skill-high reward factor is the reason she falls a bit behind.

-Many people, including me, have found success using her with Goblin Giant Zap Bait decks.
+Many people, have found success using her with Goblin Giant Zap Bait decks.

 Giant works as well, but Goblin Giant performs the role better as a tank due to the Spear Goblins on his back.